shudwi/all_sky_image_dataset/README.md

 # All-Sky Image Dataset Gallery

-This project showcases an **All-Sky Image Dataset**, a collection of images capturing the entire visible portion of the sky using fisheye or wide-angle lens systems.
+This project showcases an **All-Sky Image Dataset**, a collection of images that capture the entire visible portion of the sky, typically from a fixed ground-based location.
+These datasets are valuable for various research areas, including solar energy prediction, cloud cover analysis, and atmospheric studies.

 These images are valuable for applications such as:
 - **Solar energy forecasting**